Quantum Data Management in the NISQ Era: Extended Version: Near-Term Research Problems

 \begin{myframe}[roundcorner=3pt,innerleftmargin = 5pt] {\bf Q1.} \textit{Should we push the simulation workload to existing DBMSs?} \end{myframe}

 In other words, should we map the simulation workload to SQL queries and store the results in a DBMS?
 The advantage is that we can benefit from the efficiency and portability of modern database systems.
 And indeed, initial efforts from the database community \cite{einsteinSQL2023,Trummer24} have begun to address the out-of-core simulation challenge by mapping quantum states and gates to SQL queries.
-For instance, in \cite{einsteinSQL2023}, qubit states and gates are represented as tensor networks, with sparse tensors in COO format\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.coo_matrix.html}} and Einstein summation operations mapped to SQL queries.
+For instance, in \cite{einsteinSQL2023}, qubit states and gates are represented as tensor networks, with sparse tensors in COO format and Einstein summation operations mapped to SQL queries.
 Additionally, the recent abstract \cite{Trummer24} introduces the idea of supporting dense vectors using SQL UNION ALL and CASE statements.
-However, despite these early efforts that support basic quantum states and gates up to 18 qubits and a circuit depth of 18 in separate experiments, the core challenges of representing general quantum states and operations in DBMSs and achieving scalability remain unresolved.
-Furthermore, preliminary findings question whether query optimizers in existing RDBMSs can effectively optimize SQL queries for simulation workloads \cite{einsteinSQL2023}.
-Therefore, designing intermediate representations \cite{karanasos2extending, DBLP:journals/pvldb/HeNBSSPCCKI22} and seeking more effective query optimization, potentially beyond existing techniques \cite{neumann2024closing}, could be crucial and require further exploration.
+Despite these efforts that support basic quantum states and gates up to 18 qubits and a circuit depth of 18 in separate experiments, the core challenges of representing general quantum states and operations in DBMSs and achieving scalability remain.
+Moreover, our preliminary results in Fig.~\ref{fig:mem_ghz_qft} demonstrate that RDBMS-based simulations are efficient for quantum circuits involving sparse tensor computations.
+All experimental details, together with a space and time complexity analysis, can be found in Appendix B of \cite{techreport}.
+An early prototype is described in \cite{Littau2025Qymera}.
+RDBMS-based solutions are competitive with, and may even outperform, state-of-the-art representations like matrix product states (MPS) \cite{perez2007matrix} in specific scenarios.
+Interestingly, this advantage does not extend to dense circuits such as quantum fourier transform (QFT) circuits, highlighting the need for further optimizations to enhance RDBMS systems for simulation workloads.
+In Appendix C of \cite{techreport} we also discuss the use of NoSQL databases.

+\para{Q1 summary} Pushing simulation workloads to DBMSs leverages their efficiency, showing promise for sparse circuits, yet challenges in optimization and scalability remain.

 On the other hand, the connection to tensor computations suggests the following question.